Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/basis-steps.md

 ![](/res/maint_service_status.png)

-If ICF node is not marked with green - click on `ICF node` button and click `Activate`
+If ICF node is not marked with green then proceed with Step 5

+## Step 5 - Activate ICF node

+5.1 Click on `ICF node` button and click `Activate`

 ![](/res/maint_service_icfactivate.png)

-4.3 Then click on `SAP Gateway Client` button.
+5.2 Then click on `SAP Gateway Client` button.

 ![](/res/maint_service_gwcheck.png)

-4.4 Then click on the `Execute` button; you should see a HTTP response that you can see in the screenshot below.
+5.3 Then click on the `Execute` button; you should see a HTTP response that you can see in the screenshot below.

 ![](/res/maint_service_httpcheck.png)

-## Step 5 - Activate the Fronted ICF node
+## Step 6 - Activate the Fronted ICF node

 Run `SICF` transaction and activate this ICF node:<br/>
 Path: `/default_host/sap/bc/ui5_ui5/sap/`
 - zfioritracker<br/>

-## Step 6 - Assign the roles
+## Step 7 - Assign the roles

 In `PFCG` transaction, assign the authorization roles to the users that you want to use for starting Fiori Tracker apps:
 - ZFT_ALL